dps923/winter2020/graded-work/assign2.md

 #### Data and model classes for the app

-Your professor has extracted player info and performance data of quarterbacks from the National Football League (NFL) public web site.
+Your professor has extracted player and performance data of quarterbacks from the National Football League (NFL) public web site.
 There are two collections:
-1. Player info, including name, physical info, birthplace, and so on
+1. Player detail, including name, physical info, birthplace, and so on
 2. Player performance data, including the statistics that are commonly used to assess performance

 Player photos and team logos have also been extracted.
 All content has been packaged in a zip file that you can get from the Blackboard/My.Seneca Assignment 2 upload link, or from here: